codacy-badger/BrawlCrate-depreciated/README.md

 BrawlLib / BrawlCrate
 ==========

-BrawlCrate is a BrawlBox v0.77 fork developed by soopercool101 and MarioDox.
+BrawlCrate is a BrawlBox v0.77 fork and alternative.

 BrawlBox and BrawlLib were developed initially by Kryal (http://code.google.com/p/brawltools/source/list), then by BlackJax96